Minister of Agriculture, Forestry and Fisheries Shinjiro Koizumi and his supporting lawmakers agree with stealth marketing strategies, right ?

 But stealth marketing is fine ?

-As we thought, most of the current LDP probably wants to clear out the conservatives and steering the party toward becoming a left-wing party.
-In the first place, they are showing themselves to be proper left-wingers by calling their opposing candidate “business pseudo-conservatives”.
+As we thought, most of the current LDP members likely want to purge the conservatives and shift the party toward becoming a left-wing party.

-Furthermore, the LDP has clearly stated to the general public that “the LDP headquarters will take legal action, including requesting disclosure of personal information, against accounts that impersonate others on social media or repeatedly spread false/misinformation and slander.”
+In addition, the LDP has clearly stated to the general public that “the LDP headquarters will take legal action, including requesting disclosure of personal information, against accounts that impersonate others on social media or repeatedly spread false/misinformation and slander.”

 Reference: BUNSHUN ONLINE(2025/09/29)